 Prepare a file with data in the Microsoft Excel CSV format.
 The CSV file must contain a header line.
-To get an example of a correct CSV file, export tasks into the CVS format using the Current Task -> Export... menu item.
+To get an example of a correct CSV file, export tasks into the CVS format using a report of the the List type.